X1nyuLu/vib2conf/README.md

 # Feedback
 Please contact the authors at [xinyulu@stu.xmu.edu.cn](mailto:xinyulu@stu.xmu.edu.cn) or just submit a issue on GitHub if you have any feedback or suggestions.

+---

+This repo is derived from the codes of our previous work [Vib2Mol](https://github.com/X1nyuLu/vib2mol).